Program Details

-The Yale School of Public Health's Climate Change and Health Certificate will prepare public health professionals, clinicians, mental health professionals, health educators, policymakers, environmental professionals, government officials, advocates, and others to address the adverse health impacts of climate change.
+The Yale School of Public Health's Online Climate Change and Health Certificate Program for working professionals provides a deep dive into three domains those in public health and related fields must master to help their communities and organizations address the adverse health impacts of climate change:

 All components of the Climate Change and Health Certificate are online; there are no residential requirements.
-The program consists of three courses, each running 6 weeks and 1 region-specific short course (students will choose 1 region).
-Students will experience a blend of asynchronous (content viewed at their own pace) and synchronous (live discussions with faculty and peer) instruction to ensure a rich learning experience while providing the flexibility students need to balance coursework with their careers.
+Learners will experience a blend of asynchronous (content viewed at their own pace) and synchronous (live discussions with faculty and peer) instruction to ensure a rich learning experience while providing the flexibility learners need to balance coursework with their careers.

 Each week you can expect to spend about 5-7 hours working on the course.
 This weekly time commitment will be divided among the following activities: